Cost estimates aren’t just about getting the number right—they’re about setting the right financial expectations from the outset.

 Ballpark estimates are best used when there’s limited information available like at the start of a project.

-How to create accurate costs estimates using a dedicated tool
+How to create accurate cost estimates in Float

 If you don’t have any projects in Float, you can sign up for a free 30 day trial, import your project details in, and get started.
 You can learn how to get set up with this guide.